Jason Tindall: Assistant manager roles

 On 2 September 2008, Tindall was appointed as assistant manager to Jimmy Quinn at Bournemouth.
-With the Cherries performing poorly under Quinn, being second last in the league table at Christmas 2008, Quinn was sacked in January 2009 with Eddie Howe promoted to Caretaker Manager, and after a string of good results, Howe became the permanent manager with Tindall as his assistant.
+With the Cherries performing poorly under Quinn, being second last in the league table at Christmas 2008, Quinn was sacked in January 2009 with Eddie Howe promoted to caretaker manager, and after a string of good results, Howe became the permanent manager with Tindall as his assistant.
 The duo of Howe and Tindall became the youngest managerial partnership in the Football League, and they soon had a growing reputation as they saved the Cherries from relegation into the Conference National, then in the 2009–10 season led Bournemouth to promotion to League One, finishing 2nd behind Notts County.
 With Howe having to deal with a transfer embargo, leaving the team with a threadbare squad, Tindall was still registered as a player and made a handful of appearances in the Cherries promotion campaign in 2009–10.
 After a positive start to the first half of the 2010–11 season in League One, which saw the Cherries in the play-off places throughout the season, Tindall and Howe were drawing significant interest from other clubs.
 After committing their immediate future to the club on 12 January 2011, Howe and Tindall did a complete U-turn less than a week later as they were confirmed as Manager and Assistant Manager of Championship side Burnley, respectively.

 After 18 months at Burnley, Tindall and Howe returned to Bournemouth in October 2012, with the club in the relegation places of League One at the time.
 By the end of the 2012–13 season, however, the duo steered Bournemouth to the Championship, returning the club to the 2nd tier for just the 2nd time in its history.
 After a 10th-place finish in the 2013–14 season, Bournemouth were promoted to the Premier League after winning the 2014–15 Championship.

 Tindall and Howe would lead the club to a narrow survival in 2015–16, before comfortable finishes of 9th, 12th and 14th in the following 3 seasons.
 In the 2019-20 season, however, Bournemouth's five-year run in the top flight ended after the club finished in 18th place.
 On 1 August 2020, Howe left the club by mutual consent and Tindall took over as manager on a temporary basis.

-AFC Bournemouth
+Bournemouth

 On 8 August 2020, one week after Howe's departure, Tindall was appointed as manager of Bournemouth on a permanent basis, following the club's relegation from the Premier League.
 He signed a three-year contract with the club.
 On 12 September 2020, Tindall took charge of his first competitive match for Bournemouth, opening the season with a 3–2 victory over Blackburn Rovers.

 Following a run of poor results at the start of 2021, Tindall was sacked on 3 February 2021, with the club eight points outside automatic promotion places.